Manik-Chandra/House-price-prediction-model/README.md

 # House-price-prediction-model
-This is a Machine Learning model made using numpy, pandas, matplotlib and seaborn.
+This is a Machine Learning model to predict the house price according to the data provided, made using numpy, pandas, matplotlib, seaborn and scikit-learn.